Migrating a WordPress site is no easy task. It can either be done manually, which requires some advanced skills or with a migration plugin.

 Unfortunately, some of these limitations cannot be changed simply because the hosting company wishes to save on its servers resources.
 That’s why it’s essential that you choose a web hosting that doesn’t impose these kinds of limitations on its users.

-For this purpose, I highly recommend A2 Hosting for the following reasons:
+For this purpose, I highly recommend BlueHost for the following reasons:

-- They have fast servers, so your site is guaranteed to run faster compared with other hosts, and can transfer files at a much greater speed.
+- They have Fast-Servers, so your site is guaranteed to run faster than most of other web hosts.

-- A2 Hosting offers high-quality services and their pricing is one of the cheapest in the web hosting industry.
+- BlueHost offers High-Quality services and their pricing is one of the cheapest in the web hosting industry.

 I have used Duplicator plugin in the past and I think that it’s a good alternative in case you are considering a new backup and migration plugin.